Resources for Contributors

 Writing for the Web

-Writing for the web is different than you're used to.
 Readers on websites frequently scan content instead of reading.
-To make your pages easier to use, follow these guidelines:
+To make your pages easier to scan: